 Published Sprouted Grain Benefits*

-- Sprouting converts the grain to a vegetable!
-When grains are sprouted, they are converted into a raw, living food with more vital nutrients which are more readily absorbed by the body.
+Sprouting converts the grain to a vegetable!
+When grains are sprouted, they are converted into a raw, living food with more vital nutrients which are reported to be more readily absorbed by the body.
 Sprouted flours are digested by the body as a vegetable not as a starch.

-- Sprouting aids digestion!
+Sprouting aids digestion!
 When grains are sprouted, enzymes are created that aid digestion.
 Complex sugars are also broken down and thus, painful intestinal gases and potent carcinogens and enzyme inhibitors are neutralized.
-This is especially beneficial for those people with intolerance to wheat as they often discover that they can digest sprouted grains without any problem (this does not apply to those with celiac disease).
-Grains are normally digested as starches using pancreatic enzymes but when grains are sprouted the starch molecules are changed into vegetable sugars which the body then digests as a vegetable.
+This is especially beneficial for those people with intolerance to modern wheat as they often discover that they can digest sprouted grains without any problem (this does not apply to those with celiac disease).
+Grains are normally digested as starches using pancreatic enzymes but when grains are sprouted the starch molecules are said to be changed into vegetable sugars which the body then digests as a vegetable.

-- Sprouting leads to increased absorption of essential vitamins.
-Sprouting grains also helps with the absorption of calcium, magnesium, iron, copper and zinc as reported by the Price-Pottenger Nutrition Foundation.*Resource: www.organicwheatproducts.com, www.healthyflour.com/about-us/why-sprouted
+Sprouting leads to increased absorption of essential vitamins.
+Sprouting grains also helps with the absorption of calcium, magnesium, iron, copper and zinc as reported by the Price-Pottenger Nutrition Foundation.*Resources: www.organicwheatproducts.com, www.healthyflour.com/about-us/why-sprouted

 Chef’s Tips for Sprouted Flour Bread Baking